rogerthat-be/typeorm-seeding/README.md

 ### `seed`

-This command execute a seeder, that could be specified as a parameter.
+This command executes your seeder(s).

 ```bash
 typeorm-seeding seed